connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites; record availability may differ from official channels.

-What Information is Required to Connecticut Traffic Court Records?
+What Information is Required To Connecticut Traffic Court Records?

 Are all Traffic Violations Handled The Same Way in Connecticut?